 Even though it is protected by law in all 12 countries, its numbers are falling in large parts of its range.
 Today there are between 3,500 and 7,000 snow leopards left in the wild.
 The species is listed as Endangered by the International Union for Conservation of Nature, the IUCN.

-In addition, we’re working with Snow Leopard Enterprise and sell hand-woven wool products from Mongolia in our shop at Nordens Ark.
+In addition, we’re working with Snow Leopard Enterprises and sell hand-woven wool products from Mongolia in our shop at Nordens Ark.
 Money from these products goes direct to the local people in Mongolia and to conservation of the snow leopard in the wild.